-It’s the chemicals that are either found in the meat, added during processing or produced when cooking that are thought to increase the risk of cancer by damaging our cells.
+Chemicals (found in the meat, added during processing, or produced when cooking) can increase the risk of cancer by damaging our cells.

 These chemicals include:

-This is a red pigment that is naturally found in red meat.
+This is a red pigment that is naturally found in red meat and processed red meat.
 It can damage cells, and cause bacteria in the body to produce harmful chemicals.
 This can increase the risk of cancer.

 - Nitrates and nitrites

-These are chemicals that can be used to keep processed meat fresher for longer.
-When we eat them, nitrites can be converted in to cancer-causing chemicals (N-nitroso compounds or NOCs).
+These chemicals can be used to keep processed meat fresher for longer.
+When we eat them, nitrites can be converted into cancer-causing chemicals (N-nitroso compounds or NOCs).
 These chemicals may be the reason why processed meat increases the risk of cancer more than fresh red meat.

 - Heterocyclic amines (HCAs) and polycyclic amines (PCAs)

-These chemicals are produced when meat is cooked at high temperatures, which includes grilling or barbequing, and can damage cells in the bowel.
+These chemicals are produced when meat is cooked at high temperatures, which includes grilling or barbequing.
+They can damage cells in the bowel.